vantage6/vantage6-workshop/episodes/chap7_algo_dev.md

 Gold medal winners are older than silver medal winners.
 Practice makes perfect!

-In case you want to be perfect, practice some more.
+In case you also aspire to be perfect, feel free to practice some more.
 Be creative and think of other questions you can answer with this dataset!

 ::::::::::::::::::::::::::::::::::